pulumi/docs/content/docs/tutorials/aws/aws-ts-twitter-athena.md

     <img src="https://get.pulumi.com/new/button.svg" alt="Deploy" style="float: right; padding: 8px; margin-top: -65px">
 </a>

+> The source code for this tutorial is available [on GitHub](https://github.com/pulumi/examples/tree/master/aws-ts-twitter-athena).

 A sample project that queries Twitter every 2 minutes and stores the results in S3.
 The project also sets up an Athena table and query.
 This project demonstrates using `aws.cloudwatch.EventRule` to run a Lambda on an interval.